General Information

 - When will the All-Star team be announced?

-- If my player isn’t picked to be an All-Star in my league, can my player go to another league to play All-Stars?
+- If my player isn’t chosen to be an All-Star in my league, can my player go to another league to participate in All-Stars?